Vyral/lela-ashkarian/_posts/2020-02-28-the-importance-of-home-inspections.md

 {% include youtube.html %}

 We’re back again with Hans Van Aller with Lowkey Home Inspections to discuss the importance of having a home inspection done, for both buyers and sellers.
 It’s critical to have a home inspection because they’re an excellent way to identify any potential issues with a house.
-Both buyers and sellers run into trouble if they do not have an inspection done.
+Both buyers and sellers run into trouble if they do not have an inspection done.&nbsp;

 **For buyers:&nbsp;**